Chenomorfo/Chenomorfo/README.md

    - Videogame's Creation
    - Web development
    - Waiting for new one...
-- 📫 How to reach me ...
+- 📫 How to reach me
+   - In waiting for a new way

 <!---
 Chenomorfo/Chenomorfo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.